synthreason-source/physics/probability.md

 This is counter-intuitive: a maximally random system seems "information-rich," but maximum entropy means **maximum uncertainty** — all states equally probable, zero mutual information with any specific deterministic configuration.
 Research directly confirms that Shannon entropy cannot distinguish low-information deterministic trajectories from high-information random ones, because it misses long-range correlations entirely.
 A high-entropy subsystem at 1/4 size essentially behaves like a maximally noisy channel — and Shannon's channel capacity theorem says reliable transmission approaches zero as noise dominates, regardless of channel size. [arxiv](https://arxiv.org/pdf/2302.07054.pdf)

-## The Compression Counterargument (and Why It Fails Here)

-You might argue: a deterministic low-entropy system is *highly compressible*, so it should fit into 1/4 the space.
-Compression works on the **description** of a system, but not on its *physical embedding*.
-The deterministic set requires specific state-space coordinates to remain coherent; a random substrate cannot reliably *sustain* those coordinates because its own fluctuations will decorrelate from the ordered structure.
-This is analogous to quantum decoherence — a noisy environment destroys superposition not because it lacks bits, but because its entropy is incompatible with maintaining coherent low-entropy states. [arxiv](https://arxiv.org/pdf/2302.07054.pdf)

 ## Practical Implication for Your System

 The key failure modes this feedback predicts are: